FingerDance-VH/PDFIndexer/README.md

 # PDFIndexer
- PDFIndexer embeds TEXTs and IMAGEs of the PDFs, while extracting the title and caculating the size of the PDFs.
+ PDFIndexer encodes TEXTs and IMAGEs of the PDFs, while extracting the title and caculating the size of the PDFs.